department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

   - You have corrected vision of 5/200 or less in both eyes, **or**
   - You have contraction of the concentric visual field to 5 degrees or less, **or**
-  - You are a patient in a nursing home due to the loss of mental or physical abilities, **or**
+  - You’re a patient in a nursing home due to the loss of mental or physical abilities, **or**
   - You need another person to help you with daily activities like bathing, eating, dressing, adjusting prosthetic devices, or protecting you from the hazards of your environment, **or**
-  - You are bedridden and have to spend most of the day in bed because of your disability
+  - You’re bedridden and have to spend most of the day in bed because of your disability

 To support a claim for increased disability pension benefits based on being housebound, the evidence must show that **at least one of the following is true for you**: